-In accordance with the policies of the TSX-V, the Plan Resolutions must be passed by a majority of the votes cast on the ordinary resolution by all shareholders at the Meeting.
+In accordance with the policies of the TSX-V, the Plan Resolution must be passed by a majority of the votes cast on the ordinary resolution by all shareholders at the Meeting.

-The Plan Resolutions are ordinary resolutions, which must be passed by more than 50% of the votes cast by those Shareholders entitled to vote, whether case in person or by proxy.
-In the absence of contrary instructions, the persons named in the accompanying form of proxy intend to vote the Common Shares represented thereby FOR the Plan Resolutions.
+The Plan Resolution is an ordinary resolution, which must be passed by more than 50% of the votes cast by those shareholders entitled to vote, whether in person or by proxy.
+In the absence of contrary instructions, the persons named in the accompanying form of proxy intend to vote the Common Shares represented thereby FOR the Plan Resolution.